API Reference

 vasp.simulations.aneurysm.get_mesh_domain_and_boundaries(mesh_path, fsi_region, fsi_id, rigid_id, outer_id, **namespace)[source]#

-vasp.simulations.aneurysm.initiate(mesh_path, scale_probe, **namespace)[source]#
+vasp.simulations.aneurysm.initiate(mesh_path, scale_probe, mesh, v_deg, p_deg, **namespace)[source]#

-vasp.simulations.aneurysm.post_solve(dvp_, n, dsi, dt, mesh, inlet_area, mu_f, rho_f, probe_points, **namespace)[source]#
+vasp.simulations.aneurysm.post_solve(dvp_, n, dsi, dt, mesh, inlet_area, mu_f, rho_f, probe_points, t, save_solution_after_tstep, d_mean, u_mean, p_mean, **namespace)[source]#

-vasp.simulations.aneurysm.pre_solve(t, inlet, p_out_bc_val, **namespace)[source]#
+vasp.simulations.aneurysm.pre_solve(t, inlet, interface_pressure, **namespace)[source]#

 vasp.simulations.aneurysm.set_problem_parameters(default_variables, **namespace)[source]#